KISS wins prestigious UNESCO Literacy Prize 2022 for Mother Tongue-Based Learning

-Bhubaneshwar (Odisha) [India], September 9 (ANI/PRNewswire): Kalinga Institute of Social Sciences (KISS), Bhubaneswar has won the prestigious UNESCO King Sejong Literacy Prize 2022 for its outstanding literacy programme based on the recommendations of an international jury.
+New Delhi [India], September 14 (ANI/Mediawire): Kalinga Institute of Social Sciences (KISS), Bhubaneswar has won the prestigious UNESCO King Sejong Literacy Prize 2022 for its outstanding literacy programme based on the recommendations of an international jury.

 The programme aims to tackle the challenges of poor retention of indigenous students in elementary schools due to classroom language barriers and teachers' incapacity to deal with multilingual and multicultural classrooms effectively.